franzlj/youtube-widget/README.md

 ## FAQ
 ### How can I configure or add new favorite channels?
 Given creating and editing a JSON file is not the best UX, the best way is to build a Siri Shortcut that can be invoked in a Share Sheet in Safari to add a channel you visited the channel page to.
 I will provide further instructions in a future update.

+### How can I find a YouTube channel identifier?
+The most straightforward way for me currently is to open the source code on a channel page and look for `<link rel="canonical" href="https://www.youtube.com/channel/CHANNELID">`, where `CHANNELID` is the identifier you want to copy.
+Since YouTube is a dynamically loading website, you might need to refresh the page before seeing this tag in the sources.
+As mentioned above, this can also be scripted into a neat Shortcut.